-Steven Matz is an example of a pitcher who has a problem with flying open with the glove side and whose injury problems are, in my opinion, directly attributable to flying open.
+Steven Matz is an example of a pitcher who has a problem with Flying Open and whose injury problems are, in my opinion, directly attributable to flying open.

 The thing to notice in the clips above is how Steven Matz starts to pull with his glove side elbow what his pitching arm is FLAT and not UP.

 In the best case, that creates a serious Timing problem that I call Flat Arm Syndrome and that I believe is at the root of Steven Matz's elbow problems.
 In the worst case, it creates a serious problem called Early Torso Rotation that gets the shoulder, not just the elbow.

 You see the same pattern in Marco Gonzales and Stephen Strasburg; the glove side pulls hard while the pitching arm is FLAT and not UP.